Michieljoris/demo/README.md

     vagrant up
     vagrant ssh

-Add your public ssh file to ~/.ssh/authorized_keys and exit
+Add your public ssh file to ~/.ssh/authorized_keys, then:

+   node-haproxy --ipc

-And this to /etc/hosts
+In another terminal on the host add this to /etc/hosts

     demo.local 10.0.0.2
     someapp-master.demo.local 10.0.0.2